Bad Customer Service, Change to Win!

 Here is an abbreviated list of problems I experienced which I am sure you have encountered at one time or another.
 I lived them all, multiple times in one week:

 - Promised orders not fulfilled, needing to be redone 3 or 4 times

-- Departments that can’t, won’t or don’t talk to one another–so you must tell your problem repeatedly, frequently five times or more
+- Departments that cannot, will not, do not talk to one another–so you must tell your problem repeatedly, frequently five times or more.

 - Cap this all off with rude employees who don’t listen, communicate well, or know how to empathize

 - Oh, and you can’t reach a supervisor or manager or executive for help.